 Worship is at the heart of our life as a Christian community.
-Through music, prayer, scripture, liturgy, architecture, art, preaching, and song we give praise to God, encounter God’s presence, respond to God’s grace in Jesus Christ, and are equipped for God’s service in the world.
+Through music, prayer, scripture, liturgy, architecture, art, preaching, and song we give praise to God, encounter God’s presence, respond to God’s grace in Jesus Christ, and are equipped to carry out God’s service in the world.

 We seek God in artistic expression because art awakens us to God’s presence.
 Art evokes and expands our consciousness of the reality and grace of God.
 With the vaulted ceiling and stained glass windows of our sanctuary, the multi-layered fabric of our seasonal worship banners, and the local pottery of our communion chalice, we seek to worship the God who creates in beauty.

-The 8:45 worship service is held in the Campbell Chapel, and is a more intimate service with music led by cantor.
+The 8:45 worship service is held in Campbell Chapel, providing a more intimate experience with music led by cantor.

-The 11:00 a.m. service is held in sanctuary, and is characterized by congregational participation, a wide variety of song, carefully-crafted liturgy, liturgical art, music by a variety of choirs, and excellent preaching.
+The 11:00 service is held in Sanctuary, and is characterized by congregational participation, a wide variety of song, carefully crafted liturgy, liturgical art, music by a variety of choirs, and exceptional preaching.

 CHILDREN IN WORSHIP

-All children are welcomed into worship, and are encouraged to take an active part in worship, to learn about faith and be recognized as part of the church family
+All children are welcomed into worship, and are encouraged to take an active part in learning about faith and be recognized as part of the church family.

-At the 11 a.m. service, younger children may leave for nursery care after the Children’s Moment and passing the peace.
-Elementary age children are encouraged to remain in the service.
+At the 11:00 service, younger children may leave for nursery care after the Children’s Moment and Passing the Peace.
+Elementary age children are urged to remain throughout the service.

-Children are encouraged to participate in worship leadership through ushering, greeting, carrying communion elements, collecting special offering, singing in children's choirs, and coming forward for a Children’s Moment with the minister, witnessing baptism, and participating in special worship services.
-Most of planned worship participation for children occurs during the 11 a.m. worship service.
+Children are encouraged to participate in worship leadership through ushering, greeting, carrying communion elements, collecting the special offering, singing in children's choirs, and coming forward for a Children’s Moment with the minister, witnessing baptism, and participating in special worship services.
+Most of planned worship participation for children occurs during the 11:00 worship service.

 Available During Worship:

-- Childcare is available for young children.
-Older pre-school age and kindergartners are encouraged to go to worship for the first fifteen minutes, come forward a Children’s Moment with the pastor, and then join the other children in childcare if preferred.
+Childcare is available for young children.
+Older preschool age and kindergartners are encouraged to go to worship for the first 15 minutes, come forward for Children’s Moment with the pastor, and then join the other children in childcare if preferred.

-- Worship bags are available in the baskets in the back of the sanctuary to provide activities for all children during worship.
-Bags should be returned to the baskets at the end of the service.
+Worship bags are available in the baskets in the back of the sanctuary to provide activities for all children during worship.
+Bags are to be returned to the baskets at the end of the service.

 Baptism is received only once, and First Presbyterian recognizes all baptisms with water in the name of the Father, Son, and Holy Spirit.

-If you are interested in baptism for yourself or your child, please contact our Director of Christian Education, Nancy McNeill, at email@example.com.
+If you are interested in baptism for yourself or your child, please contact our Associate Pastor, Rev Meagan Findeiss.

 Communion is ordinarily served on the first Sunday of each month at regular worship services, and at occasional services during the liturgical year.

-The deacons and pastors of First Pres regularly extend communion to those who are unable to attend worship, whether home-bound or hospitalized.
-If you would like to request home communion, please contact the pastor on call at (828-222-0113) firstname.lastname@example.org.
+The deacons and pastors of First Presbyterian regularly extend communion to those who are unable to attend worship.
+To request home communion, please contact the pastor on call.